ohscar/rmalloc/doc/paper/simulating-locking.rst

 technique for preloading a shared library, to make the applications use our own allocator that can do logging, instead of the system allocator.
-By pointing a special environment variable (``LD_PRELOAD``) to the location of a shared library prior to executing the application, any symbols missing from the main application (which in the normal case is, among others, *malloc* and *free*) are searched for in that library, and only after the system libraries are searched.
+By pointing a special environment variable (``LD_PRELOAD``) to the location of a shared library prior to executing the application, any symbols missing from the main application (which in the normal case is, among others, *malloc* and *free*) are searched for in that library, and only afterwards are the system libraries are searched.
 This is called *dynamic* linking, where symbols in the application are linked together at runtime, as opposed to *static* linking, where all symbols must exist in the application binary.
 This requires the application to use the system *malloc* and *free* to work, since calls to a custom allocator within the application cannot be captured.